The Spin Gromov-Witten/Hurwitz correspondence for $\mathbb{P}^1$: Spin Gromov--Witten invariants in operator formalism

 \subsection{Towards the full spin GW/H correspondence}

-Here we prove \cref{thm:full:spin:GW:H}: the degeneration formula for spin Gromov--Witten invariants and the spin GW/H correspondence for the Riemann sphere imply the spin GW/H correspondence in full generality.
+Here we prove \cref{thm:full:spin:GW:H}: the degeneration formula for spin GW invariants and the spin GW/H correspondence for the Riemann sphere imply the spin GW/H correspondence in full generality.
 The proof is adapted from \cite{OP06a} for the non-spin case.

 Denote $\overline{c}_{\mu} \coloneqq \prod_{i=1}^{\ell(\mu)} \overline{c}_{\mu_i}$ where the $c_{\mu_i}$ are the spin completed cycles as introduced in \cref{eqn:completed:cycle}.
 The vectors $\overline{c}_{\mu}$ for all odd partitions $\mu$ form a basis of $\C\{ \OP \}$.
 Besides, using \cref{conj:degen:sGW}, denote: